Wayside Rail Trail

 With news of Eversource’s Access Road Project, the Board of Selectmen appointed the Rail Trail Advisory Committee to determine how best to accommodate the Wayside Rail Trail in Weston, as well as to ensure the protection of Weston's historic and conservation assets.
 Please note, the committee is not overseeing or partnering with Eversource and Mass.
 DCR.
 The committee's charge is explained on its committee web page and its work is separate from the Eversource and DCR project.
 Information on the access road project can be found on the "Construction" page.

-Residents who are interested in how Weston will accommodate the Wayside Rail Trail, are encouraged to follow the Rail Trail Advisory Committee.
+Residents who are interested in how Weston will accommodate the Wayside Rail Trail, are encouraged to follow the Rail Trail Advisory Committee, either by attending meetings or reading its project blog.

-A public, charette-style hearing was held on September 19th where the committee's planning consultant, Utile, gathered resident input and feedback with regard to signage, access, parking, and screening.
+Last year, a public, charette-style hearing was held on September 19, 2017 where the committee's planning consultant, Utile, gathered resident input and feedback with regard to signage, access, parking, and screening.
 Residents sat at one of four break-out stations, one per potential access to the trail.
 Utile's presentation is available online and the vision boards are available on the project blog.

 In the News